Corporate matters for your Alberta business including searches, name changes, registrations, renewals, minute book review and updates.

 Debt collection for small businesses, including transition to Court proceedings, if required

-Civil Court Agency at the Provincial Court level for claims up to $50,000 with judgment enforcement measures on judgments of any amount
+Civil Court Agency at the Alberta Court of Justice level for claims up to $50,000 with judgment enforcement measures on judgments of any amount

 Uncontested divorce when both parties agree to the terms – Certificate of Divorce